 CoCo-Bonds are primarily issued by financial institutions as an economically and regulatory efficient means of raising capital.
 They are a form of contingent hybrid securities, usually subordinated, that behave like debt securities in normal circumstances but which either convert to equity securities or have equity write down (full or partial) loss absorption mechanisms on the occurrence of a particular 'trigger' event.
 A write down means that some or all of the principal amount of the CoCo-Bond will be written down.
 The trigger events may, for example, be based on a mechanical rule (e.g. the issuer's regulatory capital ratios) or a regulatory supervisor's discretion.
 CoCo-Bonds are risky investments which are relatively new and complex instruments and in stressed market environment, it difficult to predict how they will perform.
-While CoCo-Bonds are primarily issued by financial institutions, they may be issued by different types of firms.
-CoCo-Bonds are a relatively new form of hybrid capital and conversion events and/or other trigger events (and other material terms) may develop over time.
-CoCo-Bonds invested in by the Fund may or may not embed a derivative.
+While CoCo-Bonds are a relatively new form of hybrid capital and conversion events and/or other trigger events (and other material terms) may develop over time.
+CoCo- Bonds invested in by the Fund may or may not embed a derivative.
 Please also see the risk factor entitled "Contingent Convertible Instruments" on page 48 of the Prospectus.